Unveiling the Jewish Roots of Pentecost

 Me: Without getting too personal about it, that really prods my curiosity.
 Can you give an example or two?

 Bill: Yeah, I can.
 I can give you a perfect example.
 This was probably in 2008.
 I had gotten home from a conference.
 I was in Canada.
-We were being taught about bitter judgments and bitter expectancies.
+We were being taught about bitter root judgments and bitter root expectancies.
 I got home and my wife Linda asked me to take out the garbage.
-I just reamemed her upside upside and down.
+I just reemed her up and down.
 I was mad at her.
 I said, “Yada yada yada yada!”
 And I was just brutal.
 Then, of course, I stopped and I went, “Oh my, what in the world is that?”

 Photo by Kelly on Pexels.com